andrea-mosk/play-with-ml/README.md

                          data, drop useless rows, scale features and so on.

-The interface of this applications has been done using [Streamlit](https://www.streamlit.io/).
+The interface of the application has been done using [Streamlit](https://www.streamlit.io/).